 The month of March can be an exciting time of year.
-"Old Man Winter" is starting to go into hibernation, and spring is just around the corner.
-Depending on your location in the country, the weather can be hit or miss—in some places, the temperatures are creeping toward summer levels, while other locales are still getting hit with snow.
-Turn to the calendar to figure out what's going on during the month, and then use those celebrations as the basis for a fun family activity.
+"Old Man Winter" is starting to go into hibernation and spring is just around the corner, though the weather can be hit or miss.
+In some places, the temperatures are creeping toward summer levels, while other locales are still getting hit with snow.
+Figure out what's going on during the month and then use those celebrations as the basis for a fun family activity.

 Music in Our Schools Month

-The National Association for Music Education raises awareness of the importance of music in our schools every March through Music in Our Schools Month.
+The National Association for Music Education raises awareness of the importance of music in our schools.
+Every March is Music in Our Schools Month.
 Use this time to share music with your children at home, too.

-- Attend a musical at a local children's theatre, and introduce your kids to the world of musical theatre.
+- Attend a musical at a local children's theatre and/or introduce your kids to the world of musical theatre by listening to a soundtrack or watching a musical movie.

-- Put on music from different genres and hold an at-home dance party.
+- Put on music from different genres and hold a dance party at home.

-- Attend a mommy-and-me music class that introduces young ones to harmonicas, tambourines, maracas, and drums.
+- Attend a family music class that introduces young ones to harmonicas, tambourines, maracas, and drums.
+If your kids are older, a family drumming circle can be fun.

 Youth Art Month